firasmidani/amiga/docs/_posts/2020-11-05-comparing.md

 order: 13
 ---

 Users can directly compare growth parameters for two samples or two conditions using `compare.py`.
+This assumes that you have already analyzed your samples with `AMiGA`.

 <br/>